 - Pinpoint pupils

 Consequently, combining morphine with other CNS depressants like opioids, benzodiazepines, or alcohol increases the risk of overdosing.
-Mixing them amplifies the drugs’ effects, leading to coma, unconsciousness, and even death.
+The drugs’ effects are amplified when mixing, leading to coma, unconsciousness, and even death.

 Signs of Morphine Abuse